 - How do you plan on steering the trolling motor?

-- Customers who plan to mount their motor on the kayak’s stern should consider a U-Joint Tiller Extension Handle, which provides the length and comfort to operate the motor from a distance.
+- Customers who plan to mount their motor on the kayak’s stern should consider the Newport Tiller Extension Handle, which provides the length and comfort to operate the motor from a distance.

 - Are you able to access the areas needed to install the mount?